Using the Venture Studio Model at Your University: A Guide

 "There are Rembrandts in the attic [at schools] all around the world who have done work that is capable of being commercialized," Joshua Gans, the Skoll Chair of Technical Innovation and Entrepreneurship and Professor of Strategic Management at University of Toronto, told Wired.

-Liaising with a proven venture partner with vast experience with and deep expertise in developing, validating, and launching early-stage startups is how universities like yours can create an ecosystem in which new business models and ideas can be explored in a centralized, coordinated manner.
+Working with a proven venture builder with vast experience with and deep expertise in developing, validating, and launching early-stage startups is how universities like yours can create an ecosystem in which new business models and ideas can be explored quickly and efficiently

-It's also about knowing what kind of innovation — and, thereby, positive societal change in the communities where your campus resides and elsewhere in your region — is possible with such a synchronized, focused effort by your university's leadership, faculty, students, and alumni.
+It's also about knowing what kind of innovation — and positive societal change — is possible with such a coordinated, focused effort by your university's leadership, faculty, students, and alumni.

 Why leading universities are now embracing the venture studio model

-The goal for venture studios (at least ones that work with HAI): Launch revenue-generating companies that benefit society at scale.
+The goal for venture studios (at least at High Alpha Innovation): Launch revenue-generating, venture-backable companies that benefit society in some.

-In short, universities — like the University of Wisconsin-Madison, which first leveraged this approach with help from HAI — that want to build a repeatable, scalable mechanism for creating new orgs that address issues of importance to their areas can see much more value with the venture studio model.
+Universities, like the University of Wisconsin-Madison, which first leveraged this approach with help from HAI, that want to build a repeatable, scalable mechanism for creating new companies that tackle issues of importance to their areas can see a lot of value in the venture studio model.

 DIAL Ventures assesses and de-risks startups through agriculture industry relationship-building